Whitechapel (and Spitalfields), Middlesex, London

 © Peter Higginbotham.

 claimed that Mann was, in fact, the true identity of Jack the Ripper.
-One of Ripper's other alleged victimes, Martha Tabram (or Tabran) was an inmate of the workhouse casual wards on Thomas Street in the 1881 census.
+One of Ripper's other alleged victims, Martha Tabram (or Tabran) was an inmate of the workhouse casual wards on Thomas Street in the 1881 census.

 During the inquest into the death of Mary Ann Nichols, complaints were made about the use of an old shed as a mortuary.
 The following year, a new mortuary was erected at the south-east corner of the workhouse site with an entrance from Thomas Street.